thorfriisphd-rgb/GSIMA/README.md

 ### `MyhT_fastas/`

+Myosin-tail sequence inputs corresponding to the 26 GSIMA analysis entries.

-Myosin-tail FASTA windows spanning 25 taxa.
-The *Hahella chejuensis* IBAM-like outgroup is evaluated against human Myh7T.
+The *Hahella chejuensis* IBAM-like outgroup is evaluated against human Myh7T, giving MyhT coverage for all **26 / 26** GSIMA entries.

 These sequences represent the candidate MyhT interaction substrates evaluated against the conserved MG cassette.